Ceelog/phpdoc-en/src/ref/bzip2.md

 <span class="methodparam"><span class="type">resource</span>
 `$bz`</span> )

-Forces a write of all buffered bzip2 data for the file pointer `bz`.
+This function is supposed to force a write of all buffered bzip2 data for the file pointer `bz`, but is implemented as null function in libbz2, and as such does nothing.

 ### Parameters